kamshory/OTP-Pi/README.md

 ### Wireless LAN

-Konfigurasi Wireless LAN akan mengatur alamat IP pada jaringan wireless OTP-Pi.
-Alamat IP bawaan dari OTP-Pi adalah 192.168.0.11
+Wireless LAN configuration will set the IP address on the OTP-Pi wireless network.
+The default IP address of the OTP-Pi is 192.168.0.11

 | Field | Value |
 | --- | ------ |